 - In the development of this site, we followed the W3C Web Content Accessibility Guidelines (WCAG).

-- For information about MSU's Web accessibility policy, best practices, and related guidelines and resources, please visit webaccess.msu.edu.
+- For information about MSU's Web accessibility policy, best practices, and related guidelines and resources, please visit https://webaccess.msu.edu/.

 This site CSS uses relative font sizes, compatible with the user-specified 'text size' option in visual browsers.
-If you need to change the text size in your web browser, we have the following tutorials:
+If you need to change the text size in your web browser, see the following browser support pages:

 Links and Images